Vertebral Body Tethering

 Our surgeons are among the most experienced surgeons in the country with this type of surgery.
 Children’s Hospital of Philadelphia offers vertebral tethering to qualified candidates as an alternative to traditional scoliosis treatments such as spinal fusion, an open surgery that locks the spine into position and limits the child’s long-term flexibility.

 Vertebral body tethering at CHOP is performed by Patrick J. Cahill, MD, one of the nation’s leaders in thoracoscopic fusionless spine surgery, and John M. Flynn, MD, an internationally recognized spine surgeon and chief of CHOP’s Division of Orthopaedics.
-Dr. Cahill has performed about 100 thoracoscopic fusionless spine surgeries — which include vertebral body tethering and vertebral body stapling — during the past eight years.
+Dr. Cahill has performed more than 100 thoracoscopic fusionless spine surgeries — which include vertebral body tethering and vertebral body stapling — during the past decade and was the principal investigator for the first FDA-approved trial of vertebral tethering in the United States.
 Dr. Flynn is the past president of the Pediatric Orthopaedic Society of North America and specializes in pediatric spine surgery.

 Families considering vertebral body tethering at CHOP will have access to the Hospital’s multidisciplinary expertise, family-centered care and pediatric orthopaedic care that is among the top ranked programs in the nation, according to U.S. News & World Report's Honor Roll of Best Children’s Hospitals.